Amtrak Train Crash in South Carolina Kills at Least 2 and Injures 116

 The CSX train was stationary and appeared to be on the correct track, Gov. Henry McMaster said at a news conference Sunday.
 “It appears that Amtrak was on the wrong track,” he said.
 CSX operates the track, according to its online system map.

 The first engine of the freight train was torn up, he said, and the engine of the Amtrak train, Train 91, was “barely recognizable.”

 “It’s a horrible thing to see — to understand the force that this involved,” McMaster said.

-“It just started shaking, you could actually feel the cars hitting the back of our train,” said Samuel Rodriguez, an unemployed metalworker from Brooklyn, who had been sitting beside his mother as they traveled to Florida.
+“It just started shaking, you could actually feel the cars hitting the back of our train,” he said.
 “Smoke.
 Screaming.
 I went to pick up one kid, checked my mother out to see if she was all right: ‘Ma, you all right?
 Don’t move.'”

 Rodriguez continued: “That’s when I went between aisles, and I saw a kid bleeding all over, his skull was showing, and his mother was in shock.
 So I run to the back, try to get to the bathroom.
 Bathroom’s tore up, toilet bowl’s out, everything’s a disaster, and I’m like, ‘Wow, I’m still walking.'”

 He said his mother suffered a fractured nose and injured her leg in the crash, and was released from Lexington Medical Center in Columbia.